stephengladney/automation_rules/README.md

 })
 ```

-**NOTE:** If you want to use past evaluating operators (didEqual, didNotEqual, hasChanged, hasNotChanged), your data will need to contain a key called `previous` and contain its previous state.
+**NOTE:** If you want to use past evaluating operators (didEqual, didNotEqual, hasChanged, hasNotChanged), your data will need to contain a key called `previous` that contains the object's previous state.

 <hr>